hexogen/kdtree/README.md

 PHP KD Tree implementation.

 To receive all benefits from KD Tree, use file system implementation(FSKDTree) as a cache.
-It has much better performance, because there is no need to build a tree in every script run.
-Tree stores in binary format and uses lazy loading while traversing through nodes.
-Current approach provides much higher speed compare to deserialization.
+FSKDTree stores in binary format and uses lazy loading while traversing through nodes.
+Current approach provides much higher performance compare to deserialization.
 Its recommended to use SSD storage.
 On a cold run(when OS is not storing file in RAM) SSD gives ~10X speed boost compare to HDD.

 ## Install